 4.1 Profile of the respondents

-The following findings were found to sketch a survey participants' profile: 63 news staff, including senior news presenters, correspondents, and commentators, responded to the questionnaire.
+Our survey participants included sixty-three members of news staffs, including senior news presenters, correspondents, and commentators, who responded to the questionnaire.
 All the respondents were Jewish, and the vast majority (75%) were men.
-Most of the respondents (68%) belonged to the 25- to 45-year-old age group.
-Under 25s were disproportionately represented (13%) if we consider the working environment (news organizations).
-There was a minor percent (6%) of news staff who were over 65.
-About two-thirds of the respondents held university degrees (66%), and one-quarter had completed post-high school studies outside the academic world.
+Most respondents (68%) were 25 to 45 years-old.
+Under-25s were disproportionately represented (13%) considering their representation in the working environment of news organisations.
+A smaller percentage of respondents (6%) were over 65.
+About two thirds of the respondents held university degrees (66%), and one quarter had completed post-high school studies outside the academic world.

-Regarding the characteristics of the journalistic role, 37% of the respondents defined themselves as correspondents, 22% as commentators, 10% as presenters, and the rest used mixed definitions (having dual roles or not entirely discriminating between roles).
-Most of the respondents (60%) are veteran media staff who have been active in the field for over ten years (12% for over 20 years).
-About one-quarter have been active for between five and ten years in journalism.
+When asked to characterise their role in the journalistic enterprise, 37% of respondents defined themselves as correspondents, 22% as commentators, and 10% as presenters.
+The rest used mixed definitions because they held dual roles or could not clearly differentiate between their roles.
+Most respondents (60%) were veteran media staff who had been active in the field for over ten years, with 12% active for over twenty years.
+About one quarter had been active for between five and ten years in journalism.
 Fewer than 5% of respondents had less than two years of experience.
-We cannot identify dominance by a particular means of communication (whether regarding the medium or the organization in which the respondents are employed).
-There was no clear dominance of one specific area of coverage among the survey participants (11% work in the national-political field, 8% in economics, and 7% in sports).
+Respondents hailed from a wide range of news organisations that employed a diverse range of media as means of communication.
+There was no clear dominance of one specific area of coverage among the survey participants (for example, 11% focused on domestic news and politics, 8% on the economy, and 7% on sports).

 4.2 Usage patterns

-45% of respondents have had an active Twitter account for at least two years, 18% have had their Twitter account for one to two years, and the other survey participants have less than one year's usage (3% joined the network during the three months preceding the survey).
+Of the respondents, 45% reported that they had been active on Twitter for at least two years.
+A further 18% had been operating their Twitter accounts for one to two years.
+The other survey participants reported having used Twitter for less than one year, with 3% only having joined the network in the three months leading up to the survey.

-The survey findings show that Israeli news people's Twitter use has a clear professional orientation: 64% of the respondents tweet only as part of their journalistic position, and 77% of those tweets are designated for their colleagues (and not for the public).
-However, only 18% of the respondents tweet under their name on the Twitter account belonging to the news organization for which they work.
+The survey findings show that Israeli news staff use Twitter chiefly in a professional context: 64% of the respondents tweet only as part of their work as journalists, and 77% of their tweets are aimed not at the public but at fellow journalists.
+However, only 18% of the respondents tweet under their name on a Twitter account that belongs to the news organisation for which they work.

-4.3 Evaluating Twitter as a journalist work tool.
+4.3 Evaluating Twitter as a journalistic work tool.

-Following Weaver and Wilhoit's (2016) study of American journalists, the current study finds that the overall perceptions that Israeli journalists hold Twitter's influence on them are favorable.
+In line with Weaver and Wilhoit’s (2016) study of American journalists, the current study finds that Israeli journalists have a generally favourable impression of how Twitter influences their work.
 The respondents gave Twitter a positive evaluation (see Figure 1).
-Most of the news people considered Twitter "an excellent work tool" (75%), so much so they "cannot see how they could work without it at this point" (54%).
-Only a small minority (5%) agreed with the statement, "Twitter annoys me."
-Six statements on a Likert scale were used to create a positive attitude index toward Twitter (Cronbach's alpha =.80).
+Most of the news people considered Twitter ‘an excellent work tool’ (75%), so much so that they ‘cannot see how they could work without it at this point’ (54%).
+Only a small minority (5%) agreed with the statement, ‘Twitter annoys me’.’
+Six statements on a Likert scale were used to create a positive attitude index toward Twitter (Cronbach’s alpha =.80).

-Figure 1: Journalists' Viewpoints on Twitter use

-4.4 Twitter's presumed influence on the journalistic arena
+4.4 Twitter’s presumed influence on the journalistic arena

-Regarding Twitter's presumed influence (See Figure 2), half of the respondents state that the networking site has a vital role in determining the media's agenda (only 7% claim that Twitter is irrelevant in determining its agenda).
-Likewise, 51% say that the atmosphere on Twitter influences the news people, and 56% believe that Twitter is intended for, and directed at, the journalistic community.
-Using a Likert scale, six statements were used to form an index of presumed Twitter influence (Cronbach’s alpha =.75).
+When asked to evaluate Twitter’s influence on their work (See Figure 2), half of the respondents state that Twitter plays a vital role in determining the media’s agenda; only 7% claim that Twitter is irrelevant in this regard.
+Likewise, 51% say that the atmosphere on Twitter influences news staff, and 56% believe that Twitter is intended for, and directed at, the journalistic community.
+Using a Likert scale, six statements were used to form an index of the presumed influence of Twitter (Cronbach’s alpha =.75).